 - Sleeping Pills – great for long haul flights or fighting jet lag

 Your makeup bag is a no brainer.
 I won’t go into detail on the makeup I pack as it’s always dependent on the season and what I’m up to.
 However, I typically keep it to the essentials.
 No need to go crazy with a million things.
-I do, however, have to share a couple of tips in the makeup department as these 2 items live in my toiletry bag!
+I do, however, have to share a couple of tips in the makeup department as these two items live in my toiletry bag!

 - Makeup Remover Wipes

 - Makeup Remover – I still like a little liquid makeup remover with a Q-tip or cotton ball to get off eye makeup after a shower

 TIP: No need to waste your money and packaging on travel makeup wipes.
-Just pull out a few from your favorite brand (I use these) and place them in a Ziploc or Stasher bag.
+Just pull out a few from your favorite brand and place them in a Ziploc or Stasher bag.
 It reduces waste and is so much more affordable.
 Plus you can pack more with less bulk!

 How To Pack A Toiletry Bag